By Martin D’Souza | Opening Doorz Editorial | May 04, 2018

 Ever since Babulal’s son left him over 20 years ago to go to the US, Babulal has become morose with no zest for life.
 Living under the same roof, father decides to cheer his son up with some interesting life’s lessons after threatening to get him admitted in an old age home!

 As the second half unfolds, we learn about how Babulal’s son left him and his wife to start life in the US and never returned back even once; not even for his mother’s funeral.
-All throughout, Dattatraya took care of the emotional turmoil his son was going through without letting him know half the things that were happening—keeping the secrets to himself!
-When Babulal learns that his son wants to visit him, his father is upset and dead against this visit.
+All throughout, Dattatraya took care of the emotional turmoil his son was going through without letting him know half the things that were happening.
+He kept all the secrets to himself!
+When Babulal learns that his son wants to visit him, his father is upset and against this visit.
 He knows why his grandson now wants to make that visit.
-But Babulal is blinded by his love for his son who he is pining to see.
+Babulal, however, is blinded by his love for his son who he is pining to see.
 Upset that his father is against his son’s visit, Babulal threatens to take his father to court.

 This is when he learns a few secrets that were kept away from him and understands why a father wants to protect his son.
 He also learns about a file of letters his father kept hidden from him which his son kept sending, explaining his actions (and sometimes asking for money from his PF) with a standard last line: “I hope you understand.”